Frequently asked questions

 Can I go to Las Olas by myself?

 Most definitely!
 Although we do offer private bedrooms, many guests attending solo opt to share a room.
 It’s very common for new friendships to blossom instantly.
 Just know by the time you leave Las Olas, you may have a dozen new buddies.

 What time do I schedule my flight and which airport do I fly into?

 The first and last day of your trip are also your travel days.
 You should book your flight to arrive in Puerto Vallarta, Mexico between the hours of noon and 4pm local time.
-You’ll be greeted by a Las Olas crew member who will help you board our shuttle.
+You’ll be greeted by a Las Olas crew member who will help you board your shuttle.
 If you are arriving earlier than noon or later than 4pm, we can give you easy directions to your villa.
 Local taxis know the way.

 ¿Necesito hablar español?